When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Fantasy-Loving Kids

-They have selected your child.
-They have an egg and an invitation to become a Dragon Keeper.
+Imagine your child has just been selected to become a Dragon Keeper.
+They have an egg and an official invitation.
 Who wouldn’t want a dragon?

-Well, they have to learn how to take care of their new baby dragon.
-That’s where “The Dragon Keeper’s Handbook” by Kate Haworth and Monica Armino comes in.
+But now they have to learn how to take care of their new baby dragon.
+“The Dragon Keeper’s Handbook” by Kate Haworth and Monica Armino is the ultimate guide.

-This book combines various interactive components to offer a lovely, humorous book that should hold your child’s attention.
-If you happen to be a bit of a fantasy geek yourself, you may like that the author has packed in plenty of references to real-life dragon mythology.
+This book combines various interactive components like envelopes and flaps to create an immersive experience.
+If you are a fantasy geek yourself, you will appreciate that the author packed in plenty of references to real-life dragon mythology.

 Can You Make a Scary Face?